Photos of churches in and near Malvern

 The Malvern Link United Reformed Church is situated at the west end of the main street.
 It was built in 1903 by the local firm of Wilesmith, when the congregation moved from the chapel at the east end of the main street.
 The photo below shows the URC viewed from the small car park at the rear.

 The first place of worship in Malvern Link was the non-conformist Chapel of Lady Huntingdon's Connexion which was a spin-off from the Methodist movement.
 The chapel was built about 1837 as a result of the efforts of shopkeeper William Towndrow who was a grocer and draper.
-The first chapel was replaced by the present building in 1861 (see photo below).
+The first chapel was replaced by the later building shown above in 1861.

 Deterioration of the building led to the congregation moving to what is now the URC at the west end of the main street.
 The old chapel which lies opposite the junction with Spring Lane is currently being used as a take-away food outlet.

 St Leonards was completed in 1864 under the patronage of Earl Beauchamp of Madresfield Court and replaced an ancient timber structure.
 The chapel forms part of the complex of alms houses known as The Beauchamp Community.
 The interior wall paintings, devised by the first vicar, depict biblical scenes.
 The photo below shows the northern entrance.